JuliaLang/julia/doc/manual/parallel-computing.rst

 - ``:all_to_all`` : is the default, where all workers are connected to each other.

-- ``:master_slave`` : only the driver process, i.e. pid 1 has connections to the workers.
+- ``:master_slave`` : only the driver process, i.e. `pid` 1 has connections to the workers.

-- ``:custom`` : the ``launch`` method of the cluster manager specifes the connection topology.
+- ``:custom`` : the ``launch`` method of the cluster manager specifies the connection topology.
   Fields ``ident`` and ``connect_idents`` in ``WorkerConfig`` are used to specify the  same.
-  ``connect_idents`` is a list of ``ClusterManager`` provided identifiers to workers that worker with identified by ``ident`` must connect to.
+  ``connect_idents`` is a list of :class:`ClusterManager` provided identifiers to workers that worker with identified by ``ident`` must connect to.

-Currently sending a message between unconnected workers results in an error.
-This behaviour, as also the functionality and interface should be considered experimental in nature and may change in future releases.
+Currently, sending a message between unconnected workers results in an error.
+This behaviour, as with the functionality and interface, should be considered experimental in nature and may change in future releases.

 Multi-threading (Experimental)
 -------------------------------
-In addition to tasks, remote calls and remote references, Julia from v0.5 will natively support multi-threading.
+In addition to tasks, remote calls, and remote references, Julia from ``v0.5`` forwards will natively support multi-threading.
 Note that this section is experimental and the interfaces may change in the future.